felixwellen/DCHoTT-Agda/README.md

 # DCHoTT-Agda
-Differential cohesion in Homotopy Type Theory by an axiomatized infinitesimal shape modality
+Differential cohesion in Homotopy Type Theory by an axiomatized infinitesimal shape modality.
+The following is proved:
+- The formal disc bundle over a group is trivial
+- The formal disc bundle over a G-manifold is locally trivial

 # State of the code
 Notation is not as consequent and compatible with the rest of the HoTT-World as it should be.